 We love our designers, down to the very last pixel.

-And if that’s not enough criteria to work with already, we’re also looking for someone who would fit right into our start-up culture, AND become friends with us outside of work.
+And if that’s not enough criteria to work with already, we’re also looking for someone who would fit right into our AKIN culture, and become friends with us outside of work.
 Tall orders for sure.

 All that said, here’s a list of characteristics we look out for when hiring Junior Designers!

 While it’s not everything, software competencies are still very much a huge consideration in qualifying a Junior Designer.
 We expect, at a most basic level, for them to at least know (and understand!) the basic keyboard shortcuts, naming conventions and functions to get the job done efficiently.

 To reduce ambiguity and inconsistency, we’ve created an easy design exercise to judge our junior designers on these competencies (see below).
 These exercises give us a clearer and more consistent assessment of their technical skills across a number of commonly used tools, while noting how they fare while working under pressure!

 From our experience working with designers, we’ve learnt that these random doodles do tell a lot about a person (not that good drawings would necessarily equate to great designers — they’re rather different things here!).
 Besides giving us an otherwise elusive look into their minds, these works also show their fun and quirky side.

 We also have a couple of creative exercises (be patient, we are getting there) that allows us to test a potential candidate’s ability to think out-of-the-box, as well as their on-the-spot reactivity.
 They may be super-duper random, but that’s what we’re looking for – creative thinking!

 The devil’s in the details.
 Tidiness goes all the way down to each pixel and pica, even if they aren’t really noticeable by the naked (and untrained) eye.
 But trust us when we say it makes the world of a difference.